Speaking of HealthWhat to do about dry skinSeptember 22, 2023

 It also was something that needed to be corrected.
 Atrial fibrillation can increase the risk of stroke, because when the atria beat chaotically, blood clots can develop and travel to the brain.
 The condition also may lead to heart failure if not controlled.

 Ron was admitted to the hospital and given medication to restore his heart’s normal rhythm.
 He left the hospital the next day.
-“Because this was my first AFib attack, after much thought and research by Dr. Carol Winter, it was decided not to put me on a blood thinner,” Ron says.
+“Because this was my first AFib attack, after much thought and research, it was decided not to put me on a blood thinner,” Ron says.
 He was told to pay attention to his heartbeat and seek immediate care if he thought he was having another episode.

 AND THE (IRREGULAR) BEAT GOES ON